 Department Highlights 2015-2016

-Queued registration for the spring 2016 semester begins in November.
+Queued registration for the Summer 2016 semester begins in March.
 For more information about registering for WRIT, JOUR, or LING courses, visit this page.
 Please note that the only way to get into a closed class is via the online wait list.